 SRV 11.1 shall be supported for SMETS1 CHFs and SMETS1 PPMIDs as well as Smart Meters, and the processing in clause 3.8.123.5 shall apply.

-.

 Following the receipt by DCC of a successfully authenticated Update Firmware Service Request to distribute firmware to a SMETS1 CHF or SMETS1 PPMID, if there is, according to the Smart Metering Inventory, a GSME on the same home area network as that Device then the DCC shall issue DCC Alert with code N57 to inform the Gas Supplier of the Service Request.